Article

 6 questions for manufacturers to reduce sales tax overpayments

-Manufacturers should ask these six questions to focus their sales and use tax strategy, avoid overpaid vendor-charged tax, and control spend
+Manufacturers should ask these six questions to focus their sales and use tax strategy

-Controlling spend is essential at a time when manufacturers are experiencing an unprecedented level of stress from many directions.
-Given the amount of change in 2020, one important lesson learned this year is that many manual processes in sales and use tax departments are costly to the business and cannot be sustained.
-Although it might seem counterintuitive, this is exactly the time when you should be thinking about automating those manual processes to protect and future-proof your business.
+Controlling spending is essential at a time when manufacturers are experiencing an unprecedented level of stress from many directions, including significant geopolitical disruptions.
+Given the amount of change recently, one important lesson learned this year is that many manual processes in sales and use tax departments are costly to the business and cannot be sustained.
+Although it might seem counterintuitive, this is exactly when you should be thinking about automating those manual processes to protect and future-proof your business.
 If you do, you’ll discover considerable value in better managing tax to optimize spend.

-One way for manufacturers to reduce spend is by improving controls on sales and use tax obligations.
-Because each manufacturer has tax complexities that are specific to their unique operations, there is no one-size-fits-all approach.
+One way manufacturers can reduce spending is by improving controls on sales and use tax obligations.
+Because each manufacturer has tax complexities specific to their unique operations, there is no one-size-fits-all approach.
 However, there are implications of indirect taxes that all manufacturers need to address.
 These include overpayments of vendor-charged tax, potential penalties for underpaying tax, managing use tax accruals on inventory movements, and maintaining good relationships with suppliers.

-Manufacturers are experiencing amplified sales and use tax complexities due to COVID-19
+Manufacturers are experiencing amplified sales and use tax complexities due to supply chain disruption

 Save money by avoiding tax overpayments and controlling hidden and unnecessary spend

 Manufacturing is changing rapidly.
-It is critical that your tax team understands the indirect tax obligations and complexities that result from purchasing decisions that are made to facilitate changes in operations.
-While US manufacturers don’t pay sales tax on raw materials that are used in a final product, they may be responsible for the indirect taxes on purchases of equipment and supplies such as machines, conveyor belts, and forklifts.
-Typically these purchases are exempt from tax; however, the challenge is for companies to know whether the goods or equipment they are purchasing will be used in a manufacturing or R&D process, which is usually tax exempt or reduced rated.
+Your tax team must understand the indirect tax obligations and complexities resulting from purchasing decisions to facilitate changes in operations.
+While U.S. manufacturers don’t pay sales tax on raw materials used in a final product, they may be responsible for the indirect taxes on purchases of equipment and supplies such as machines, conveyor belts, and forklifts.
+Typically, these purchases are exempt from tax; the challenge is for companies to know whether the goods or equipment they are purchasing will be used in a manufacturing or research and development (R&D) process, which is usually tax exempt or reduced rate.

-It’s essential that your sales and use tax department is confident that vendors are charging your business the right tax because overpaying vendor-charged tax can add up quickly to significant amounts of money.
-If your vendor doesn’t charge the correct amount, your company is responsible for self-accruing taxes to ensure that the correct tax is paid.
+Your sales and use tax department must be confident that vendors are charging your business the proper tax because overpaying vendor-charged tax can add up quickly to significant amounts of money.
+If your vendor doesn’t charge the correct amount, your company is responsible for self-accruing taxes to ensure the correct tax is paid.
 While indirect tax overpayments can be costly, underpaying the vendor-charged tax can result in substantial penalties.
 These taxes can be very complex to track and manage, and the burden of accurate payments is on the manufacturer.

 A related concern is that audit activity is increasing to make up for revenue shortfalls, and this primarily focuses on your procure-to-pay program.
 Even slight errors in purchasing can have an enormous financial impact.
 A small failure in a tax accrual process can turn a modest and necessary investment into tens of thousands of dollars in tax obligations.
-Other complexities arise from nexus rules and regulations such as those for allocating an expense if the purchased item is used across multiple geographies; for example, you purchase software and use it at locations across multiple states.
-And, in some states, manufacturers get credits for R&D; other states have exemptions for manufacturing equipment.
+Other complexities arise from nexus rules and regulations, such as allocating an expense if the purchased item is used across multiple geographies — for example, if you buy software and use it at locations across numerous states.
+In some states, manufacturers get credits for R&D; other states have exemptions for manufacturing equipment.
 You need to know which regulations apply to your operations.

-The point is, managing and tracking these various taxes requires that your sales and use tax teams understand the tax requirements for your industry in each tax jurisdiction in which you and your suppliers operate — and these requirements change often.
+The point is that managing and tracking these various taxes requires your sales and use tax teams to understand the tax requirements for your industry in each tax jurisdiction where you and your suppliers operate — and these requirements change often.
 Manufacturers are finding this nearly impossible when relying on manual processes because they impose enormous demands on the tax teams’ time and energy and require a high level of specialized expertise.
-On the other hand, automated indirect tax software solutions can eliminate those human errors, perform tasks more quickly and accurately, and liberate your sales and use tax teams to work in more strategic and creative ways.
+On the other hand, automated indirect tax software solutions can eliminate human errors, perform tasks more quickly and accurately, liberate your sales, and use tax teams to work more strategically and creatively.

 Six questions to help you focus your manufacturing sales and use tax strategy